kristiehuang/kristiehuang.github.io/index.markdown

 <h3><a id="home-work-label" href="/work">Work</a></h3>

 I care deeply about building a more inclusive world.
-It’s why I’ve spent so much energy on building equitable financial systems at Uniswap Labs & Facebook, and creating better innovation ecosystems through my work at she256, Nascent & Pantera Capital.
+It’s why I’ve spent so much energy on creating equitable financial systems at Uniswap Labs & Facebook, and fostering better innovation ecosystems through my work at she256, Nascent & Pantera Capital.

 <h3><a id="home-life-label" href="/more-on-me">Life</a></h3>